accodeing/fortnox-api/README.md

 customer.name == "New Name" # => false
 ```
 This is how all the models work, they are all immutable.

 ## Type
 The types automatically enforce the constraints on values, lengths and, in some cases, content of the model attributes.
-Types forces your models to be correct before sending data to the API, which saves you a lot of API calls and rescuing the exception we throw when we get a 4xx/5xx response from the server (you can still get errors from the server; our implementation is not perfect .
+Types forces your models to be correct before sending data to the API, which saves you a lot of API calls and rescuing the exception we throw when we get a 4xx/5xx response from the server (you can still get errors from the server; our implementation is not perfect.
 Also, Fortnox sometimes requires a specific combination of attributes).

-## Mappers

-These are responsible for the mapping between our Ruby models and Fortnox JSON objects.

 ## Repositories
 Used to load, update, create and delete model instances.
-This is what's actually wrapping the HTTP REST API actions.
+These are what is actually wrapping the HTTP REST API requests against Fortnox's server.

+## Mappers
+These are responsible for the mapping between our plain old Ruby object models and Fortnox JSON requests.
+The repositories use the mappers to map models to JSON requests and JSON to model instances when working with the Fortnox API, you will not need to use them directly.

 # Requirements